Blog post from 2017

 Arrange to pay the course in instalments

-If you’re accepted onto a CELTA course but lacking in the fund department, speak to your tutors about paying for the course in instalments.
-Our centre in Rome, for example, allows trainees to pay the course fees in three instalments, provided the last arrives 20 days before the start date.
+If you’re accepted onto a CELTA course but lacking in the funds department, speak to your tutors about paying for the course in instalments.

 Another option for those who want to secure a place on a course, but need some extra time to scrape the funds together, is to submit your application as early as possible.
 Some of our locations have already released dates well into next year, and it’s never too early to get your name on the list.

 You only need to pay a small deposit once accepted – usually in the vicinity of 20% – and then you have the whole lead up to the course to save your pennies.
-Some centres, such as Cape Town, Budapest, Krakow, Wroclaw, Warsaw and Auckland, offer special early bird prices for trainees who pay several weeks before the start date.
+Some centres offer special early bird prices for trainees who pay several weeks before the start date.

 Use your skills in exchange for subsidies